cattle-ops/terraform-aws-gitlab-runner/docs/usage.md

 ### Scenario: Use of Docker autoscaler

-As docker machine is no longer maintained by docker, gitlab recently developed docker_autoscaler to replace docker machine (still in beta).
+As docker machine is no longer maintained by docker, gitlab recently developed docker autoscaler to replace docker machine (still in beta).
 An option is available to test it out.
-It reuses the arguments int he docker-machine block arguments and create an autoscaling groupthat will be supplied to docker-autoscaler.

 Tested with amazon-linux-2-x86 as runner manager and ubuntu-server-22-lts-x86 for runner worker.
 The following commands have been added to the original AMI for the runner worker for the docker-autoscaler to work correctly: